 VANESSA VON HEYDEBRECK’S WORK

-Vanessa von Heydebreck is a Canadian-German artist born in Montréal.
+Vanessa von Heydebreck is a German-Canadian visual artist who grew up in Montréal, Canada and Berlin, Germany.
 She studied Fine Arts at Emily Carr University of Art and Design (Canada), the University of Tartu (Estonia) and Kunsthochschule Berlin-Weissensee (Germany).
-After receiving her German Diploma (MA) in Fine Arts, she completed a further year of Master Apprenticeship with Prof. Hanns Schimansky in Berlin.
-After a total of 20 years in Berlin, she moved to London where she completed her one year studio residency at the Florence Trust in 2015-2016.
-She is also the Artist Development Coordinator of the London Creative Network Programme (LCN) at SPACE Studios in London.
+After receiving her German Diploma in Fine Arts, which is equivalent to an MFA, she was invited to complete a further traditional Master Apprentice year under Professor, Hanns Schimansky.
+She has had exhibitions in Berlin, Los Angeles, Copenhagen, Wrocław & Vienna.
+She moved to the UK for a studio residency at the Florence Trust in 2015 and is currently also the Artist Development Coordinator of the LCN Programme at SPACE Studios in London.